MatsMulder95/DigitalEnablerHackathon/README.md

 # DigitalEnablerHackathon
-We created a system that allows to different users that are living on a city to report different kind of issues: noisy areas, air contamination.
+We created a system that allows to different users that are living on a city to report different problematics on their living areas like: noise, air contamination, water quality...

 We have two components:
 - A dashboard that shows every alert with water and air contamination.